How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 We scored a measly 2% for creativity.

-The implication is clear - our education system and societal norms are inadvertently stifling the natural creative abilities that we all possess as children.
+The implication is clear - our education system and societal norms inadvertently stifle the natural creative abilities we all possess as children.

 To dig deeper, I turned to the work of the late and wonderful Sir Ken Robinson, a renowned educationalist and creativity expert.